Fair Asynchronous Session Subtyping: Fair Asynchronous Session Subtyping

 \section{Fair Asynchronous Session Subtyping}

-In this section, we present our novel variant of asynchronous subtyping which we dub \emph{fair asynchronous subtyping}.
+In this section, we present our novel variant of asynchronous subtyping which we call \emph{fair asynchronous subtyping}.

 First, we need to define a distinctive notion of unfolding.
-Function $\selunf{T}$ unfolds type $T$ by replacing recursion variables with their corresponding definitions only if they are guarded by an output selection.
+As anticipated in the introduction (see the discussion about Figure \ref{fig:runex-types}), our subtyping will identify the type $\exGR$ as a subtype of $\exG$, with

+Following the approach taken in other definitions of asynchronous subtyping~\cite{MY15, MariangiolaPreciness, CDY2014}, our definition will require to decompose the candidate supertype ($\exG$ in our case) as an input context, with holes filled with subtypes starting with output selections.
+Notice that the subterm $\Tsel{ \exTC : \Tvar{t'} , \exDONE : \Tend }$ of $\exG$ which starts with an output selection is not a correct subtype because it contains the free occurrence of the recursive variable $\Tvar{t'}$.
+Our distinctive notion of unfolding, will replace such free variable with its definition.
+More precisely, we define the function $\selunf{T}$ to unfold type $T$ by replacing recursion variables with their corresponding definitions only if they are guarded by an output selection.
 In the definition, we use the predicate $\oplus\mathit{g}(\Tvar t, T)$ which holds if all instances of variable $\Tvar t$ are output selection guarded, i.e., $\Tvar t$ occurs free in $T$ only inside subterms ${\Tselect{l}{T}}$.